 Between the period of 25th March and 8th April 1759, Colonel Forde held Masulipatam under siege.
 On April 7-8, he attacked and forced Conflans to surrender.
 A treaty sign on May 14 with Salabat Jang (d.1763) provided for the replacement of French with British interest in the Masulipatam region.
 This ensured British control over the Northern Circars.
-On 28th May, the East India Company`s forces captured by direct assault from the French, the post at Conjeveram (present day Kanchipuram district
+On 28th May, the East India Company's forces captured by direct assault from the French, the post at Conjeveram (present day Kanchipuram district, Tamil Nadu).

 With a British contingent, Major Cholmondey Brereton attacked the French forces at Wandlwash on 29th September.
 The attack failed and the British suffered the loss of over 200 men.